 Meet Cleo is an innovative banking service driven by artificial intelligence (AI) and machine learning (ML).
 The application enables banking users to better manage their personal finances.
 The AI is deployed via Facebook Messenger, text messages, Amazon Alexa and Google Assistant, where banking customers can ask the personal assistant spending related questions relevant to personal account and spending habits.
 Users can then receive instant feedback and guidance in terms of how to optimise spending behaviours.
 What’s very cool, is the fact that Meet Cleo utilises emoji/gif friendly imagery and adopts humour and a relaxed, friendly tone which offers a fresh perspective in terms of personal banking and money management.

-With the advent of sophisticated new technologies and digital products, there has never been so much opportunity for banks to move fast, innovate and gain serious competitive advantage by focusing on the delivery of a highly personalised banking experience that caters for the needs of individual users.
+With the advent of sophisticated new technologies and digital products, there has never been so much opportunity for banks to move fast, innovate rapidly and gain serious competitive advantage.
 For banks that are committed to innovation, one of the major challenges is resourcing software development capability and expertise.
 Whether it’s a case of extending the functionality of an existing paper based process into a responsive web app, or extending an existing web app into mobile (it could even be a case of extending an existing mobile app into new and emerging technologies such as AR, IoT or AI/ML), resourcing is always a key consideration in terms of being responsive (and committed) to rapidly evolving consumer needs and shipping the highest quality software to market in the shortest possible time scale.